Supportive Oncology Team

 Detailed information and personal research assistance is available by calling the Health Learning Center at 312.926.7377.
 You can also visit us Monday through Friday on the 21st floor of Galter Pavilion.

-Financial counselors are available to help with billing concerns and reimbursement issues, as well as enrollment in financial assistance and free medication programs.
-To talk to a financial counselor, call 312.695.0990
+Financial counselors are available to help with navigating a variety of free and discounted care programs.
+To speak with a financial counselor, call 312.926.6906.

 For more information, please see Northwestern Medicine's Health Library: Cancer Treatment Team